fabric/fabric/docs/usage/execution.rst

 In addition to list/iterable object types, the values in ``env.roledefs`` may be callables, and will thus be called when looked up when tasks are run instead of at module load time.
-(For example, you could connect to remote servers to obtain role definitions, and not worry about causing delays at fabfile load time when calling e.g. ``fab --list``.)
+(For example, you could connect to remote servers to obtain role definitions, and not worry about causing delays at fapfile load time when calling e.g. ``fap --list``.)

 Use of roles is not required in any way -- it's simply a convenience in situations where you have common groupings of servers.